Pagespeed explained: How to measure and improve website load time

 Features:

-- Evaluation of loading time and performance
+- Assessment of load time and performance

 - Detailed analysis of individual loading phases